-Urban designers create practical and visually pleasing places, including buildings, open spaces and landscapes
+Urban designers create practical and visually pleasing places, including buildings, open spaces, and landscapes

 Working as a vital part of a much bigger team, your role as an urban designer will be to help to bring viable developments to life, ensuring that the environments you create are both useful and enjoyable.
+Urban designers are typically architects, town planners or landscape architects.

 Urban design has grown considerably as a career path and a career in this field offers an interesting and varied environment with good opportunities for progression.
 The sector continues to grow at a steady rate in line with growing populations.